Shadowtail117/ATCBot/README.md

 As a console-line application, ATCBot will open a console window whenever it is running.
 You cannot input into this window, and it is meant for monitoring/diagnostic purposes.
 Closing it will close the bot.
 If you don't want to see it, minimize it.

 ATCBot will optionally input into a system messages channel any logs that are considered important.
-These logs are the same as the ones in the console window and you do not lose information on not setting the channel ID.
+These logs are the same as the ones in the console window and you do not lose information by not setting the channel ID.
 However, the bot will warn you that it is not set.

 ## Credits